metallicax4xyou/Aegis/contracts/README.md

-# Freysa
+# aegis

-Freysa is a decentralized LLM hacking game running on Base.
+aegis is a decentralized LLM hacking game running on Base.

 ```